codingburgas/2425-11-b-pp-student-practices-assignment-DDPeev21/source/README.md

 - Log in to access the dashboard.
 - Classify points and view your history and visualizations.
 - Admins can access the admin dashboard to manage users and view all data.

+## AI Module Integration
+The AI module is implemented in `app/ai/perceptron.py` as a Perceptron class.
+When a user submits a point for classification, the web app:
+1. Saves the point to the database.
+2. Fetches all user points.
+3. Trains the Perceptron on the user's data.
+4. Predicts the class for the new point.
+5. Updates the result in the database and visualizes the outcome.

+## Generating Diagrams
+- ERD, Sequence, and UML diagrams are provided in the `final_report.md` and as image files for the PDF export.
+- You can use tools like [dbdiagram.io](https://dbdiagram.io), [draw.io](https://draw.io), or [Mermaid Live Editor](https://mermaid.live) to generate and export diagrams as PNG.

 ## Project Structure
 ```